MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-gateway.md

 5. Click **Deploy Service** to begin the service deployment job.

-    **Note**:
+    > [[!NOTE]
+    >

-    - Deployment times will vary depending on your hardware but are typically between 30 and 60 minutes.
+    > - Deployment times will vary depending on your hardware but are typically between 30 and 60 minutes.
 If gateway deployment fails, delete the failed service instance in **All Hosts** > **Services** before you retry the deployment.
+    >

-    - If you aren't using a volume licensed VHDX (or the product key isn't supplied using an answer file), then deployment will stop at the **Product Key** page during VM provisioning.
+    > - If you aren't using a volume licensed VHDX (or the product key isn't supplied using an answer file), then deployment will stop at the **Product Key** page during VM provisioning.
 You need to manually access the VM desktop, and either enter the key, or skip it.
+    >

-    - If you want to scale-in or scale-out a deployed SLB instance, read this [blog](https://blogs.technet.microsoft.com/scvmm/2011/05/18/scvmm-2012-an-explanation-of-scale-in-and-scale-out-for-a-service/).
+    > - If you want to scale-in or scale-out a deployed SLB instance, read this [blog](https://blogs.technet.microsoft.com/scvmm/2011/05/18/scvmm-2012-an-explanation-of-scale-in-and-scale-out-for-a-service/).

 ## Gateway limits
 The following are the default limits for NC managed gateway: